cado-security/product-help/docs/cado/deploy/tag.md

 This section is not relevant to SaaS deployments.
 :::

-# How to tag Cado resources
+# How to tag / Forensic Acquisition and Investigation resources

 You also have the option to have workers tagged when they are launched.
 This can be done by specifying the **Tag Key** and **Tag Value** which will be assigned when workers are launched.
 If you wish to apply more than one tag to workers, please see the below options.